EdwinVW/dapr-workshop/Assignment05/README.md

 ## DIY instructions

-First open the `src` folder in this repo in VS Code.
+First open the `dotnet` or `java` folder in this repo in VS Code.
 Then open the [Bindings documentation](https://docs.dapr.io/developing-applications/building-blocks/bindings/) and start hacking away.
 You can use [MailDev](https://github.com/maildev/maildev) for the development SMTP server.

 ## Step by step instructions

-To get step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).
+To get step-by-step instructions to achieve the goals, open the step-by-step instructions [for .NET](step-by-step.md) or [for Java](step-by-step-java.md).

 ## Next assignment